7RU7H/Archive/Brain-Hacking/Philosophy/Strategy/Strategy.md

 - Subvert everything
 - What does APT and you depend on?
 - Strategy is perspective, how's you recon, planning, logistics and intelligence and team play - visibility over all the past, present and future
-- Discipline and focus replaces moral
+- Discipline and focus replaces morality
 - Strategy is non-formulaic and is not problem solving or tactics which are formulaic
 - Do not fight the last war
 - The map is not the territory